luisgabrielroldan/caption-studio/README.md

 ### Using Auto Captioner

-1. Select one or more images
+1. Select one or more images (note: videos cannot be auto-captioned yet)
 2. Click "Generate Caption" button (or the dropdown for append mode)
 3. For batch operations:
    - Progress bar shows current status
    - Filename of current image being processed
    - Click "Cancel" to stop batch generation
 4. Generated captions automatically update the selected images
+5. **Video files**: The Generate button is disabled for videos - captions must be entered manually

 ## Usage

 1. **Open a folder**: Click "📁 Open Folder" or press `Ctrl/Cmd+O`
-2. **Navigate images**: Use arrow keys or J/K to move between images
+2. **Navigate media**: Use arrow keys or J/K to move between images and videos
 3. **Select multiple**: Use Ctrl/Cmd+Click or Shift+Click for batch operations
 4. **Edit captions**: Click the caption area or press Tab to start editing
-5. **Generate captions**: Use the Auto Captioner for AI-powered captioning
+5. **Generate captions**: Use the Auto Captioner for AI-powered image captioning
 6. **Save changes**: Press `Ctrl/Cmd+S` or click "💾 Save All"
-7. **Track progress**: Modified images show an orange indicator in the thumbnail list
+7. **Track progress**: Modified files show an orange indicator in the thumbnail list
+8. **Video playback**: Click video to play/pause, use controls to seek through timeline

 ## Caption File Structure

-For an image file `photo.jpg`, the caption is stored in `photo.txt` in the same directory:
+Captions are stored as `.txt` files alongside media files with the same base name:

 ```
 dataset/
 ├── photo.jpg
 ├── photo.txt
+├── video_clip.mp4
+├── video_clip.txt
 ├── subfolder/
 │   ├── image001.png
+│   ├── image001.txt
+│   ├── video002.webm
-│   └── image001.txt
+│   └── video002.txt
 ```

 If a caption file doesn't exist, the caption editor will be empty and a new file will be created when you save.